The rocket has touched down again in the People’s Playground!

 But despite numerous vows to fulfill its promise, the city left the ship behind old Navy buildings at the Staten Island Homeport in Stapleton.
 And when Hurricane Sandy struck in 2012, the rocket went under water.

-This paper broke the news last year that the Alberts, the Coney Island History Project, and Deno’s Wonder Wheel Park would bring the rocket back home from outer orbit — and they marked its return on Wednesday as a historic occasion.
+This paper broke last year that the Alberts, the Coney Island History Project, and Deno’s Wonder Wheel Park would bring the rocket back home from outer orbit — and they marked its return on Wednesday as a historic occasion.

 “The Astroland Rocket has now returned to a place of honor beside the landmark Wonder Wheel,” said History Project director Charles Denson.